darko-14/arduino-alarm-system/README.md

 ## **Description:**
-- The buzzer activates when a flame is detected on specific distance and accelerates the buzzing when distance gets smaller.
+- The buzzer activates when a flame is detected at a specific distance and accelerates the buzzing when distance gets smaller.

 ## **Parts:**